Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 And, yes, that included the Golden Retriever.
 The Golden Retriever has a very well-defined prey drive in search, stalk, and chase, and while low in bite-hold, it’s still there.

-The great news is that these drives can easily be harnessed through training to teach impulse control skills, which benefit both dogs and owners alike.
+The great news is that these drives can easily be harnessed through training to teach impulse control skills, which benefit dogs and owners alike.